 If you’re making a property damage claim against your own insurance company, call and ask your agent to connect you with a claims adjuster.
 You’ll need to provide them with proof of repair estimates or the value of your motorcycle.

 More than likely, you’ll be filing a claim against the other driver’s insurance company instead.
 This is trickier because someone else’s insurance will look for ways to reduce their payout to you.
 They may offer you a lowball settlement that is far below your actual claim amount.
-Or, they might try to blame you for some of the accident or drag out negotiation time to delay your settlement.
+Or, they might try to blame you for a part of the accident or drag out negotiation time to delay your settlement.

 It’s best to get legal advice before filing a claim with the other driver’s insurance company.
 And never accept the first offer or give a statement without talking to an attorney first.
 Doing so could leave you without any negotiation power, meaning you’ll be paying for most of your costs for an accident you didn’t cause.